ussoewwin/comfyui-sdnq-splited/README.md

 **For All Memory Modes**:
 - SDPA (Scaled Dot Product Attention) is always active - automatic PyTorch 2.0+ optimization
+- **TorchCompile**: Use Flux2 SDNQ TorchCompile node for performance boost (approximately 30% faster on subsequent runs after initial compilation, based on test results)
+  - Place between Model Loader/LoRA Loader and Sampler
+  - Use `mode="max-autotune"` for best performance
+  - First run will be slower (30-60s compilation), subsequent runs are approximately 30% faster
 - Enable the xFormers option in the UI (safe to try)
 - Enable the Flash Attention (FA) option in the UI - faster inference and lower VRAM
 - Enable the Sage Attention (SA) option in the UI - optimized attention computation
 - Use `enable_vae_tiling=True` for large images (>1536px) to prevent OOM

+**⚠️ Important**: For Flux2 models, xFormers, Flash Attention (FA), and Sage Attention (SA) have **no effect** - these optimizations are not applicable to Flux2's architecture.
+Use TorchCompile instead for performance improvements.

 **Scheduler Selection**:
 - FLUX.2: Use `FlowMatchEulerDiscreteScheduler` (only scheduler supported)